NOAA-ORR-ERD/WebGnomeClient/doc/basics.rst

 Getting Help
 ------------

-For detailed help information when entering information in forms or interacting with the various "Views", look for the question mark icon on the upper right of the form or View.
+For detailed help information when entering information in forms or interacting with the various "Views", look for the help icon (:fa:`circle-question`) on the upper right of the form or View.
 This will give information specific to the individual form or View.